 The most lucrative business opportunities go to those companies that have the talent to handle them.
 For a small company, building a talent pipeline can seem daunting, but it’s not impossible.
 Start by analyzing your future needs so you know the leadership and talent you’ll have to have to achieve your company’s goals.

 Then, develop branding that’s focused on recruiting potential team members instead of appealing to clients.
 Assess your current team’s talent to see what can be developed in house, and then make a plan to nurture the growth of the people currently on your payroll.
 Finally, reward your top performers so you can keep the best performers instead of having to hunt for them.

 Nothing inhibits change like success.
-So if you had a good 2019, it’s tempting to stick with what you know works instead of striving for a great 2020.
+So if you were one of the lucky ones that had a good 2020, it’s tempting to stick with what you know works instead of striving for a great 2021.
 Growth, however, requires change.
 That means you and your team will need to suss out and respond to new opportunities this year instead of relying exclusively on current clients, products, and packages.
 As Alyssa Satara writes in INC, “One of the hardest parts about entrepreneurship is being able to focus on the task at hand while staying open to new business, and learning opportunities.
 Still, entrepreneurs who master this duality are the ones who continue to succeed.”

 A business coach can help you work smarter and move faster than you would alone.
 A good coach will not be afraid to challenge your ideas and correct your missteps.
 They will serve as both confidantes and examples.
 Business leaders who work with coaches generally earn more money, grow larger networks, and improve their leadership skills.

 When hiring a coach, you can select the exact person you want to work with, someone who gets your business inside and out as well as someone whose personality you find engaging.
 You can also determine what you want to work on improving and begin and end the coaching relationship when it’s convenient for you.
 Whether remote or not, this is a great thing to look into.